AceRNorth/gdsims/_sources/usage.rst

 - ``Totals.txt``

 for each run of the set.
 Optional Python scripts are provided in the ``test`` directory for default visualisation options and running tests.

+More information on output files can be found in the User Guide :doc:`user_guide/output` page.

 .. note::
     Before outputting any data, the :class:`Simulation` class will implicitly run a burn-in period of 1 year (365 days) at the start of each run.
 This is to make sure the simulated populations have reached a stable equilibrium before modelling any interventions.